omenyayl/PebbleMyDataStockCryptoAPI/README.md

 Notes
 ---------
-In order to get stock pricing information, you must create a file named config.json.
+In order to get stock pricing information, you must create a file named config.json in the same directory as index.js.
 The contents of this file should look like this:

 {
 	"ALPHAVANTAGE_API_KEY": "YOUR ALPHAVANTAGE API KEY"